 I don’t want to play favorites, but I was never so happy to see a baby emerge from my person.
 She held him up, and I saw that he was most definitely a boy.
 I was stunned.
 I had to ask Simon because I didn’t remember if they put him on my chest right away but they didn’t because his face was black and blue.

 It was ugly.
 I was pretty convinced there was something very wrong with him because he looked terrible.
-A nice lady came and looked him over and said he was fine, and I started crying the ugly, happy kind of tears that I’ve never ever cried before.
+A nice lady came and looked him over and said he was fine, and I started crying the ugly, happy kind of tears that I’ve never ever cried before—not even as a new mom.

 The doctor said I wouldn’t need any repairs, which super shocked me after the pushing decathlon from hell, but I wasn’t about to beg for stitches.
 On a scale of 1 to Terrible Mother, how awful would it be to jest, “a face only a mother could love”?

-His right eye was swollen completely shut, and the ride side of his tongue was really bruised.
-But he didn’t cry 1/100th as much as my daughter did when she made her earthly debut.
+His right eye was swollen completely shut, and the right side of his tongue was really bruised.
+But he didn’t cry 1/100th as much as his big sister did when she made her earthly debut.
 Everyone that came into my hospital room over the next few days kept saying how handsome he was, which I’d say was a bit of an embellishment.

 But everyone also said it would get better—and it did (just not here, quite yet).